-Design*Sponge is a design blog run by Brooklyn-based writer, Grace Bonney.
-Launched in August of 2004, the site updates between 4 times per day and was declared a “Martha Stewart Living for the Millennials” by the New York Times.
-Design*Sponge attracts a diverse group of devoted readers across the globe.
-Design*Sponge currently has 75,000 daily readers on the main site, over 150,000+ RSS readers, 495,000+ Twitter followers, 217k Instagram followers, 122k Pinterest followers and 194,000+ Facebook followers.
-Click here for PRESS on design*sponge.
+Design*Sponge is a design blog run Grace Bonney.
+Launched in August of 2004, the site updates 4 to 5 times per day and was declared a “Martha Stewart Living for the Millennials” by the New York Times.
+Design*Sponge attracts a diverse group of devoted readers across the globe and currently reaches over 1 million readers per day.
+Design*Sponge currently has more than 75,000 daily readers on the main site, over 150,000 RSS readers, 502,000+ Twitter followers, 350,000 Instagram followers, 136,000 Pinterest followers and 218,000+ Facebook followers.
+Click here for PRESS on Design*Sponge.

-Design*Sponge founder Grace Bonney has a unique angle on the industry, having worked as a contributing editor at Domino, House & Garden and Craft magazines, and as a freelancer with top publications like New York Home, Food and Wine, In Style, Better Homes and Gardens, New York Magazine, CITY Magazine, Time Out New York Kids, Archinect, The New York Post, Everyday with Rachael Ray and others.
+Design*Sponge founder Grace Bonney has a unique angle on the industry, having worked as a contributing editor at Domino, House & Garden and Craft magazines, and as a freelancer with top publications like New York Home, Food & Wine, In Style, Better Homes and Gardens, New York Magazine and more.
 In addition, she wrote a weekly design column for the Philadelphia Inquirer for two years and has worked as Style Editor of HGTV’s Ideas Magazine.

 Grace has been a featured guest on Good Morning America, The Nate Berkus Show, The Martha Stewart Show, Martha Stewart Radio Show, NBC’s The Chew and has been a keynote speaker with a wide variety of organizations ranging from design schools and trade organizations to design guilds and national corporations.